ellharman/prepper/specs.md

 - Should show a scrollable list of buttons for classes at the left to select from
 - Should display the name of the character on the button if one has been set
 - Should be able to keep multiple campaign instances at once
+- **Must attribute the creator of the current playbook in the sidebar/at the bottom of Main**

 Character sheet
 - Should define a JSON schema for classes so that others can contribute their own/setup custom classes within the schema
 - Should have an edit mode and a play mode, to hide unnecesasry things that won't change once you start playing
 - Gold, load, level and XP should persist/hover at the bottom of the screen
+- Should persist state through a refresh
 - Should be able to hide currently unlevelled abilities
-- Should store current character sheet state in localStorage until proper storage/account management is set up.
-An option to download a JSON of the current character sheet would also be a good option.
+- Should be able to download a JSON of the current playbook data
+- Should validate user input JSON against the schema

 Other
-- Should have a dice utility
+- Could have a dice utility

 ## Packages to use?
 - rpg-awesome CSS font
-- vuex-persist
+- vuex-persistedstate

 ## Project setup
 ```